Camera settings are marked with Nominal values, but they use their actual precise values

 Cameras control the exposure, and their design is very concerned with exact values.
 Humans normally don't much care about exact specifics.
 Even if we want 1/125 second shutter speed, then 0.0078125 second is not a number we want to think about.
 So unless we're doing precise math calculations, we just specify things in terms of nominal third stops, and the camera tends to it, correctly.
+We could easily compute the percentage difference between nominal and the actual precise goals, but it seems quite unimportant, since nominal speeds are not real, do not exist, and are not used.
+Nominal is just a rough abbreviation for the actual precise goal.
 The point is NOT that there is a marking discrepancy, but that it's not important, that we need not be concerned about it.
+The important thing is that stops are all exactly 2x steps.
 Any "error" exists only in our own mind, the camera knows to do the right thing.
 It's a neat system.
 But if involved in computing numbers, you will be interested in the precise values.

 It's difficult to verify the fast shutter numbers, but at the 30 second end, we can easily measure and confirm the camera shutter in fact does use the computed theoretical numbers (32 seconds actual instead of the marked 30 seconds).
 The basis of "stops" in photography is that one stop is 2x the light, so it is very important that cameras honor the 1, 2, 4, 8, 16, 32 numbers.

 The 2x stop concept is quite sacred.
 Nikon DSLR do 32 seconds for 30, which makes the stops be correct.
 A Canon compact does 16 seconds for 15.
 And a Sekonic meter reading tenth stops will show exactly 2.0 EV difference between 8 seconds and "30" seconds, which is computing for 32 seconds, which is of course the expected right thing to do.
 You can easily verify your camera by timing your shutter yourself (at 15 or 30 seconds).